You can learn to build resilience and heal yourself from abuse. These are 7 psychology-tested steps to help you get there.

 - D: Question and Dispute your beliefs:

-- E: Based on your answers to the dispute, Energise yourself
+- E: Based on your answers to the dispute, Energize yourself

 Note that stage A – adversity, does not lead to stage C – consequence.
 It’s stage B – belief about the adversity that leads to the consequence.